Rapist who avoided jail for attacking girl, 13, appeals conviction

 Three of Scotland's most senior judges are considering the appeal.

-During the hearing Lord Justice General Lady Dorrian noted that when the jury returned their verdict, the judge, prosecutor and defence immediately realised it was "incompetent" and contrary to the directions they had been given on the law.
+During the hearing Lord Justice Clerk Lady Dorrian noted that when the jury returned their verdict, the judge, prosecutor and defence immediately realised it was "incompetent" and contrary to the directions they had been given on the law.

 The verdict was allowed to stand and Lord Lake's subsequent decision not to jail Hogg attracted widespread criticism.